jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 Usually you won’t work with memory management.
 You’ll simply use for instance Integer or Array objects from the Math and Data modules.
 Those objects manage memory.

 An object that manages its own memory can define what memory spaces it wants.
 Say it wants 3 memory spaces.
 You can can then identify these spaces with 0, 1 and 2 in your code.
 When an object consults a memory space it calls a Sigma Core memory management procedure.
 It identifies itself and the space it wants to do something with.
-The Sigma Core stores the real ids of the spaces and knows what space to work with. < > The object doesn’t know its own id, but the caller of the object does. < >
+The Sigma Core stores the real ids of the spaces and knows what space to work with. < > The object doesn’t know its own id, but the caller of the object might. < >

 Every time an object is created, it gets its own initial memory spaces.
 Oh!
 Once it has one memory space it has the ability to store space id’s of other memory spaces, so then it can work with the spaces with the real space ids.
 So the Code might store what?